SumoLogic/sumologic-kubernetes-collection/deploy/docs/opentelemetry_collector.md

 along with changes in configuration under `metadata.metrics.config` and `metadata.logs.config` according to [Persistent Queue][persistent_queue] documentation.

-When Opentelemetry Collector persistence is to be changed (enabled or disabled) it is required to recreate or delete existing Opentelemetry Collector StatefulSets, as it is not possible to add/remove `volumeClaimTemplate` for StatefulSet.
+When OpenTelemetry Collector persistence is to be changed (enabled or disabled) it is required to recreate or delete existing OpenTelemetry Collector StatefulSets, as it is not possible to add/remove `volumeClaimTemplate` for StatefulSet.

 [persistent_queue]: https://github.com/open-telemetry/opentelemetry-collector/tree/release/v0.37.x/exporter/exporterhelper#persistent-queue

 ### Enabling persistence

-To enable persistence for Opentelemetry Collector set following configuration in [`values.yaml`][values]:
+To enable persistence for OpenTelemetry Collector set following configuration in [`values.yaml`][values]:

 ```yaml
 metadata: